mstksg/inCode/copy/entries/dependent-haskell-2.md

     you can write one for `OpaqueNet i o`.
 We'll also be writing `Binary` instances later for serialization/deserialization, and we'll need the wrapper for sure.

+*   Haskell doesn't allow you to use Rank-N types as arguments to type constructors, so you can have `[OpaqueNet i o]`, but *not* ` [OpaqueNet' i o r]` or `[(forall hs.
+Network i hs o -> r) -> r]`.
+    The latter are known as impredicative types, which are a big no-no in GHC Haskell.
+Don't even go there!
+The constructor style is necessary in these situations.

 *   When writing functions that *take* existentials as inputs, the constructor-style is arguably more natural.